adworjan/Ansible-Demo/README.md

 > Create an incident ticket in servicenow.
 User must supply {{ incident_description }}, {{ sn_urgency }}, and {{ sn_impact }}.
 Ansible facts need to be gathered to pull operating system and ip_address information for ticket addition (need custom fields in ServiceNow)

 terraform create.yml
 >Create or remove a VM on RHV using Terraform. {{ vm_name }} must be supplied by the user.
 This will update the main.yml file to have a name supplied at time of fun.
+Terraform scripts are located on Tower server at ~/terraform.
+Defaults are in ~/terraform/modules/vms with the runtime and authentication scripts at ~/terraform/ovirt

 wait.yml
 >wait 180 seconds.
 This is used following a VM create in RHV to allow the agent to be installed so an IP address can be generated